QuestPDF/QuestPDF-Documentation/patterns-and-practices.md

 ```

 ::: danger
-Because of the practical layouting limitations, the maximum page height is limited to 14400 points (around 5 meters).
+Because of the practical layout limitations, the maximum page height is limited to 14400 points (around 5 meters).
 :::

 ## Length unit types